 - By acquiring a direct interest in the assets of a mining project, for example by joining an unincorporated joint venture.
-This involves either buying an existing joint venture interest from a joint venture participant or by agreeing to join the joint venture and a new joint venture interest being created. - By farming in to mining tenements.
-A farm-in agreement usually includes a right to form a new joint venture or join an existing joint venture on completion of the farm-in.
-Farm-in transactions are explained below. - By acquiring an indirect interest in a mining project by purchasing shares in an incorporated joint venture.
+This involves either buying an existing joint venture interest from a joint venture participant or by agreeing to join the joint venture and a new joint venture interest being created. - By farming-in to mining tenements.
+A farm-in agreement/earn-in agreement usually includes a right to form a new joint venture or join an existing joint venture on completion of the farm-in/earn-in.
+Farm-in/ earn-in transactions are explained below. - By acquiring an indirect interest in a mining project by purchasing shares in an incorporated joint venture.
 This involves either buying existing shares in the joint venture company from an existing shareholder or by agreeing to subscribe for new shares in that company.

 Investors should obtain specialist legal and commercial advice on the suitability of each possible approach in meeting their objectives.
 A key driver of the chosen structure will be tax considerations and transaction costs.
-Transfer duty in particular can be a significant transaction cost.
+Stamp duty/transfer duty in particular can be a significant transaction cost.